quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/more-about-jobs.md

 }
 ```

-Notice that we give the scheduler a IJobDetail instance, and that it refers to the job to be executed by simply
+Notice that we give the scheduler a `IJobDetail` instance, and that it refers to the job to be executed by simply
 providing the job's class.
 Each (and every) time the scheduler executes the job, it creates a new instance of the
-class before calling its Execute(..) method.
+class before calling its `Execute(..)` method.
 One of the ramifications of this behavior is the fact that jobs must
 have a no-arguement constructor.
 Another ramification is that it does not make sense to have data-fields defined
 on the job class - as their values would not be preserved between job executions.

 You may now be wanting to ask "how can I provide properties/configuration for a Job instance?" and "how can I
 keep track of a job's state between executions?"
-The answer to these questions are the same: the key is the JobDataMap,
+The answer to these questions are the same: the key is the `JobDataMap`,
 which is part of the JobDetail object.

 ## JobDataMap

-The JobDataMap can be used to hold any number of (serializable) objects which you wish to have made available
+The `JobDataMap` can be used to hold any number of (serializable) objects which you wish to have made available
-to the job instance when it executes.
-JobDataMap is an implementation of the IDictionary interface, and has
+to the job instance when it executes. `JobDataMap` is an implementation of the `IDictionary` interface, and has
 some added convenience methods for storing and retrieving data of primitive types.

 Here's some quick snippets of putting data into the JobDataMap prior to adding the job to the scheduler: